arsa-dg/arsa-dg/README.md

 ### Hello Internet 👋
-😄 Hey, my name is Arsa Daris Gintara, I'm an Informatics Engineering student of ITB 🔭 I’m currently working on https://arkavidia.id as a junior front-end web developer 🌱 I’m currently learning next.js and react.js
+😄 Hey, my name is Arsa Daris Gintara, I'm an Informatics Engineering student of ITB<br/>
+🔭 I’m currently working on https://arkavidia.id as a junior front-end web developer<br/>
+🌱 I’m currently learning next.js and react.js <br/>
 📫 You can find me on www.linkedin.com/in/arsa-dg

 Whoosh..